Willett Distillery

-Company history
+History

+Origins and background (1841–1935)

 The company was founded as the Willett Distilling Company in 1936.

-John David Willett (born in 1841) had been the master distiller for the Moore, Willett & Frenke Distillery, which he had formed with his brother-in-law Thomas S. Moore of Bardstown, and a Mr. Frenke of Louisville.
-In 1876, Willett fell ill and sold his interest in the company.
-The resulting company became the Mattingly Moore Distillery.
-John David Willett would, however, live on for another 38 years after this transaction.
-He died in 1914.
-The Mattingly Moore Distillery would itself go forward to become an important part in the history of other significant bourbon brands, such as the Tom Moore bourbon brand and other brands of the Barton Brands distillery (sometimes known as the Tom Moore distillery).
+The company has remained under family ownership and operation at the same location since it was createdJohn David Willett (born in 1841) had been the master distiller for the Moore, Willett & Frenke Distillery, which he had formed with his brother-in-law Thomas S. Moore of Bardstown, and a Mr. Frenke of Louisville.
+In 1876, Willett fell ill and sold his interest in the company (he would recover and live another 38 years, passing in 1914).

-Starting at the age of 15 with a five-year stint at the Mattingly Moore Distillery, his son A. Lambert Willett (born in 1883) picked up his father's profession.
+John's son A. Lambert Willett picked up his father's profession in 1898, at the age of 15, with a five-year stint at the Mattingly Moore Distillery.
 Lambert Willett then worked for the Max Selliger & Co.
 Distillery for twenty years – eventually becoming one-third owner and superintendent of the plant.

 A. L. "Thompson" Willett, Lambert's son (born in 1909), also joined him at the plant as assistant superintendent.
 Lambert Willett later purchased a farm and, together with his sons and especially led by Thompson Willett, founded the Willett Distilling Company on the site.
-Thompson and Lambert Willett used John David Willett's bourbon recipes as the basis of the whiskey that they would distill there and brand as Old Bardstown.
+Thompson and Lambert Willett used John David Willett's bourbon recipes as the basis of the Old Bardstown whiskey brand.

+Founding and early operations (1936–1940s)

-The construction of the Willett Distilling Company began in the Spring of 1936 (soon after the 1933 repeal of alcohol prohibition in the United States), and the company produced its first batch of 300 bushels (about 30 barrels) on March 17, 1937.
+The construction of the Willett Distilling Company began in the spring of 1936 (soon after the 1933 repeal of alcohol prohibition in the United States), and the company produced its first batch of 300 bushels (about 30 barrels) on March 17, 1937.
 Five years after founding the Willett Distilling Company, Lambert Willett left Max Selliger & Co. to pursue the family business full-time.
 Lambert Willett and at least four of his sons held substantial positions of responsibility at the company.
-Lambert Willett died in 1970.